meganz/mpenc_doc/source/engineering.rst

 PresenceTracker
   This is a component that tracks and renews own and others' latest activity in a session, and issues warnings if these expire.
 This helps to detect drops by an unreliable transport or malicious attacker.

-.. [#sess] We do not define a lower (transport) interface in Session because
-    implementations or subtypes may require a *particular* transport, so they define what that is.
-For example, HybridSession requires a GroupChannel which makes it unsuitable for asynchronous messaging; but another subtype of Session might support that.
+It can send out heartbeats to prevent or recover from such situations, but this is optional since it has some bandwidth cost.

 Utilities
 =========